-For English speakers use this toolkit: https://alpha.patientcentre.org/calc/ to Reduce my chance of stroke or other diseases.
-Appendix 23 is a useful handout that you can give to patients who you have high blood pressure, diabetes, or another risk factor that puts them at a higher risk of having a future stroke or heart attack.
+Appendix 23 is a useful handout that you can give to patients who have high blood pressure; diabetes; or another risk factor (that puts them at a higher risk of having a future stroke or heart attack).
+Our collection of lifestyle videos also help people to make decisions about lifestyle changes.